Summary

 Methods

-Treated and control blackcurrants were stored in commercial plastic clamshell containers in a walk-in cooler set to 0°C-4°C with 85-90% humidity for 15 days.
-Each container held about 70 grams of blackcurrants.
+Storage Conditions: All berries were stored in commercial plastic clamshells at 0–4°C and 85–90% humidity for 15 days.
+Each container held ~70 grams of fruit.

-For the combined treatment chitosan-UVA treatment, berries were coated with the chitosan solution, spread onto trays in a single layer, and then exposed to UV-A light throughout the cold storage duration of the study.
+Combined Treatment: For the UV-A + chitosan group, berries were coated with chitosan, spread in a single layer on trays, and exposed to UV-A light throughout storage.

 Findings